michael-hartmann/caps/docs/manual/manual.rst

 If you either run and compile the code on the same machine, or the target machine supports the same instruction set, the option ``-march=native`` may increase performance.
-On an Intel Core i7-2600 machine, this option gives a performance boost of about 5%.
+On an Intel Core i7-2600 machine, a performance boost of about 5% was found.
 To compile the code with this option, run:

 .. code-block:: console